 The implementation is worth 15 points in the Lab grade (i.e. it counts as a lab and a half), which amounts to roughly 5.5% of the final course grade.
-I will normally assign both partners the same grade, but I may make adjustments in exceptional circumstances.
+I will normally assign both/all partners the same grade, but I may make adjustments if circumstances warrant.